Hyunkyu-Kim-Q/projects/python/README.md

 * [BeautifulSoup4](#downloading-beautifulsoup4) - BeautifulSoup will be used to parse HTML and save the chat into a file.

 ---

+# Installation

 ## Downloading python venv
 ```
 sudo apt install python3.12-venv
 ```
+Let's install python on your machine.

 ## Activating virtual environment
 ```py